 There are number of different medications which can help control acne, from mild to severe forms.
 Remember, all medications for acne may take 2-3 months to help, as your skin takes 30 days to cycle.

-Below are some product tips and treatments to consider for acne prone skin.
+Below are some product tips and acne treatments to consider for blemish prone skin.
 Please visit our skin care store in the acne section for purchases: Chicago Skin Science

 Glycolic Acids (Alpha Hydroxy Acids) and Salicylic Acids (Beta Hydroxy Acids) – Contained in washes, toners, lotions and peels, these acids help to unplug pores and regulate the skin cycling process.
 They even help to fade the red spots that occur after acne breakouts.